Non-stationary time series attribution for heatwaves over Europe: Attribution statements for ERA5 using ensemble simulations

-To determine the likelihood, we need to estimate the parameter vectors for our scenarios $m_s$, where $s=1$ refers to HIST and $s=0$ to HIST-NAT as described in Sect. \ref{sec:data}.
-We assume that the ensemble simulations are independent realisations of the non-stationary temporal process under the respective scenario $s$.
-To estimate the parameters, we calculate the EPI for each realisation and both scenarios, then pool the realisations and estimate the parameter vectors $\boldsymbol{\beta}_u^{(s)}, \boldsymbol{\varsigma}_{\sigma}^{(s)}, \boldsymbol{\varsigma}_{\xi}^{(s)}, \boldsymbol{\varsigma}_{\alpha}^{(s)}$.
-The estimates are then used to derive the probability $\phi^{(s)}_{t_i}$ of exceeding the threshold $u$, the respective GPD parameters of the exceedances $\sigma^{(s)}_{t_i}$ and $\xi^{(s)}_{t_i}$, and the dependence parameter $\alpha_{t_i}^{(s)}$.
-The process of parameter estimation necessitates the implementation of a series of steps and the formulation of specific decisions: \begin{enumerate} \item First, the threshold $u$ must be determined.
-It must be large enough to achieve asymptotic behaviour \citep[][Sect.
-4.3.1]{Coles2001}, but small enough to allow sufficient data for reliable parameter estimation.
-In our application, we decided to use the 95\% quantile of the respective ensemble simulations for the period 1940 to 2020 (HIST-NAT) and 1940 to 2025 (HIST \& SPP2-4.5).
-The threshold $u^{(s)}$ is therefore scenario dependent.
+The parameter estimation process requires the implementation of a series of steps and the formulation of specific decisions. \begin{enumerate} \item First, the threshold $u$ must be determined.
+It must be large enough to achieve asymptotic behaviour \citep[][Sect.~4.3.1]{Coles2001}, but small enough to allow sufficient data for reliable parameter estimation.
+In our application, we decided to use the 95~\% quantile of the respective ensemble simulations for the period 1940 to 2020 (HIST-NAT) and 1940 to 2025 (HIST \& SSP2-4.5).
+The threshold $u^{(s)}$ is therefore scenario-dependent.
 The advantage is that constant biases in the data are disregarded, and only the temporal evolution is investigated.

-\item In a next step, we estimate the time-varying exceedance probability $\phi^{(s)}_{t_i}$ over the constant threshold $u^{(s)}$ using logistic regression (see Sect. \ref{sec:using_constant_threshold}) for both scenarios, respectively.
+\item In the next step, we estimate the time-varying exceedance probability $\phi^{(s)}_{i}$ above the constant threshold $u^{(s)}$ using logistic regression (Sect.~\ref{sec:using_constant_threshold}) for both scenarios.
 To determine the optimal maximum degree of the Legendre polynomials, we used the BIC.
-The fitting is performed with the use of the statistical software package \verb|statsmodels| \citep{seabold2010statsmodels}.
+The fitting is performed using the statistical software package \verb|statsmodels| \citep{seabold2010statsmodels}.
+We model the non-stationarity of $\phi_{i}$ via its own regression formula because we expect this to be more robust than embedding it directly in the Markov likelihood.